hexdump0815/imagebuilder/systems/snapdragon_7c_woa/doc/required-firmware.md

 there are multiple versions around - in those cases the latest should be the best.

-for this and other reasones it is a good idea to leave a windows installation on the device - only this way it is possible to get firmware and bios updates and besides that some information useful for linux bringup can be found in *.inf files and the registry in windows.
+for this and other reasons it is a good idea to leave a windows installation on the device - only this way it is possible to get firmware and bios updates and besides that some information useful for linux bringup can be found in *.inf files and the registry in windows.